engagement-center/nestwatchR/README.md

 [NestWatch](http://www.nestwatch.org) is a participatory science project operated by [Cornell Lab of Ornithology](bird.cornell.edu).
-Since 1965, members of the public have been following a standardized protocol for observing and reporting birds’ nests in the United States and Canada (and more recently, globally).
+Since 1965, members of the public have been following a standardized protocol for observing and reporting on nesting attempts by birds in the United States and Canada (and more recently, globally).
 This dataset contains raw nest records submitted to NestWatch, including millions of nest check observations from hundreds of thousands of nest attempts (>750,000 in 2025).
 The purpose of